azdev-bash/azdvbsh-bash-cli-cookiecutter-template/{{cookiecutter.repo_slug}}/README.md

 passed after the command will be curried through to the script, making it trivial to pass values and options around as needed.

-The simplest way to add a command however, is to just run `bash-cli command create [command name]` and have it plop down the files for you to customize.
+The simplest way to add a command however, is to just run `{{ cookiecutter.pkg_name }} command create [command name]` and have it plop down the files for you to customize.

 ### Contextual Help
-Bash CLI provides tools which enable your users to easily discover how to use your command line without needing to read your docs (a travesty, we know).
+{{ cookiecutter.project_name }} provides tools which enable your users to easily discover how to use your command line without needing to read your docs (a travesty, we know).
 To make this possible, you'll want to add two extra files for each command.

 The first, `[command].usage` should define the arguments list that your command expects to receive, something like `NAME [MIDDLE_NAMES...]
 SURNAME`.
-This file is entirely optional, leaving it out will have Bash CLI present the command as if it didn't accept arguments.
+This file is entirely optional, leaving it out will have {{ cookiecutter.project_name }} present the command as if it didn't accept arguments.

 The second, `[command].help` is used to describe the arguments that your command accepts, as well as provide a bit of additional context around how it works, when you should use it etc.